Where To Fly RC Airplanes: Finding Safe & Legal Flying Sites

 so long as it's permitted.

 The crucial thing to remember when flying in a public area is safety.
-Read these rc flying do's and don'ts for flying your plane from such a place, and always use common sense and act responsibly.
+Always use common sense and act responsibly.

-On that note, the radio control flying hobby has never been in the public eye as much as it now, thanks to the popularity of rc drones.
+On that note, the radio control flying hobby has never been in the public eye as much as it is now, thanks to the massive popularity of rc drones.

 We're all at risk of being caught up in strict new rules and regulations, so choosing a suitable flying site is more important now than it ever has been.
-And watch this space, because things are only set to become tighter as governing bodies crack down on UAV operations.
+Things are only set to become tighter as governing bodies crack down on UAV operations.

 Wherever you want to fly from, your flying location needs to be open and spacious.
-The size of your plane will determine what size area you need to fly in, but for, say, a 40 inch wingspan electric RTF airplane a ball park would provide ample airspace - that should give you an idea of the kind of area you should be looking for.
+The size of your plane will determine what size area you need to fly in, but for, say, a standard 40-inch wingspan electric RTF airplane, an empty baseball or soccer field would provide ample airspace—that should give you a good idea of the kind of area you should be looking for.

-Tip: when searching for local flying sites, use Google Earth, Google Maps or Windows Live satellite imagery - it's simply the best way of searching your area quickly.
+Tip: when searching for local flying sites, use Google Earth or Google Maps satellite imagery.
+It's simply the best way of scouting out your local area quickly to find hidden patches of green space.

-Other things to note when looking at where to fly rc airplanes include:
+Other vital things to note when evaluating where to fly your RC airplane include:

-- Presence of objects such as trees, posts, pylons, lights, power lines etc.
+- Obstacles: Presence of objects such as trees, light posts, pylons, and power lines.
+RC planes have a magical magnetic attraction to tall trees!

-- How close members of the public will be to you while you're flying.
+- People: How close members of the public will be to you while you're flying.
+Never fly directly over people.

-- Proximity of houses, schools, offices, shops etc.
+- Buildings: Proximity of houses, schools, offices, shops etc.

-- Proximity of roads and highways; rc planes can be a big distraction to some drivers.
+- Traffic: Proximity of roads and highways; rc planes can be a big distraction to some drivers, and a plane crashing onto a road could cause a serious accident.

 Beware the Sun!

-A very important point to make is that of the sun position.
+A very important point to make when choosing where to stand at your flying site is the sun's position.

-As much as we all love a bright sunny day, the last thing you want is to be flying across the sun, so do pay attention to where the sun is in relation to where you'll be flying.
-The ideal situation is for the sun to be behind you so there's no danger of being blinded as you're flying.
+As much as we all love a bright sunny day, the last thing you want is to be flying across the sun, so do pay close attention to where the sun is in relation to where you'll be flying.
+The ideal situation is to stand so the sun is behind your back, meaning there's no danger of being blinded as you're flying.

-Even flying near to where the sun is can make your eyes water and your plane become a total blur, and it's no fun at all when that happens.
-Obviously a good pair of sunglasses is highly recommended, and personally I always fly with a pair on - even on cloudy days.
+Even flying near to where the sun is can make your eyes water and cause your plane to become a total silhouette or blur, and it's no fun at all when that happens.
+Obviously, a good pair of sunglasses is highly recommended.
+In fact, I never go to the field without my polarized aviator sunglasses—they cut through the glare and make spotting a tiny RC plane against a bright, hazy sky infinitely easier.
+I always fly with a pair on, even on cloudy days.

 RC Flying Insurance